[Updated post from January 28, 2021]

 Furthermore, if a stock outage does take place, SKUs can help customer service teams to make much more accurate alternative product recommendations to customers, which helps to boost customer loyalty and retention.

 Without strong inventory management, it’s almost impossible to fulfill consumer expectations for fast, effective order processing and delivery.
-But by adopting effective SKU architecture for tracking inventory and sales activity, your business will be much better placed to take advantage of growth opportunities and facilitate positive customer experiences.
+But by adopting an effective SKU architecture and management strategy for tracking inventory and sales activity, your business will be much better placed to take advantage of growth opportunities and facilitate positive customer experiences.